Seoul: Manufacturing

-Finance

-Seoul hosts large concentration of headquarters of International companies and banks, including 15 companies on Fortune 500 list such as Samsung, LG and Hyundai.
-Most bank headquarters and the Korea Exchange are located in Yeouido (Yeoui island), which is often called "South Korea's Wall Street" and has been serving as the financial center of the city since the 1980s.
-The Seoul international finance center & SIFC MALL, Hanhwa 63 building, the Hanhwa insurance company head office.
-Hanhwa is one of the three largest South Korean insurance companies, along with Samsung Life and Gangnam & Kyobo life insurance group.
+Business and finance

+According to the Global Financial Centerss Index report released in 2024, Seoul ranked 10th.
+The city ranked 13th in business environment and financial sector development, seventh in human capital, 10th in infrastructure and 12th in reputation.

+Seoul has three central business districts; the Downtown Seoul(CBD), Gangnam(GBD), and Yeouido(YBD).
+The Downtown Seoul, which has 600 years of history as unparalleled business district in entire Korea, is now a densely concentrated area around Gwanghwamun and Cheonggyecheon with headquarters of major companies, foreign financial institutions, largest news agencies and law firms.
+Other two business districts are developed in 1970s and have different characteristic; while Gangnam is well known for tech, luxury and private education industries, Yeouido is famous for securities exchange and asset management.

+In 2023, the city announced plans to invest $44.7 million over six years to create a dedicated area to attract foreign investment.

 Commerce

 The largest wholesale and retail market in South Korea, the Dongdaemun Market, is located in Seoul.
 Myeongdong is a shopping and entertainment area in downtown Seoul with mid- to high-end stores, fashion boutiques and international brand outlets.
 The nearby Namdaemun Market, named after the Namdaemun Gate, is the oldest continually running market in Seoul.

 Insadong is the cultural art market of Seoul, where traditional and modern Korean artworks, such as paintings, sculptures and calligraphy are sold.
 Hwanghak-dong Flea Market and Janganpyeong Antique Market also offer antique products.
 Some shops for local designers have opened in Samcheong-dong, where numerous small art galleries are located.
 While Itaewon had catered mainly to foreign tourists and American soldiers based in the city, Koreans now comprise the majority of visitors to the area.
 The Gangnam district is one of the most affluent areas in Seoul and is noted for the fashionable and upscale Apgujeong-dong and Cheongdam-dong areas and the COEX Mall.
 Wholesale markets include Noryangjin Fisheries Wholesale Market and Garak Market.

 The Yongsan Electronics Market is the largest electronics market in Asia.
 Electronics markets are Gangbyeon station metro line 2 Techno mart, ENTER6 MALL & Shindorim station Technomart mall complex.

-Times Square is one of Seoul's largest shopping malls featuring the CGV Starium, the world's largest permanent 35 mm cinema screen.
+Times Square is one of Seoul's largest shopping malls, and contains the world's largest permanent 35 mm cinema screen, the CGV Starium.

 Korea World Trade Center Complex, which comprises COEX mall, congress center, 3 Inter-continental hotels, Business tower (Asem tower), Residence hotel, Casino and City airport terminal was established in 1988 in time for the Seoul Olympics.
-The 2nd World trade trade center is being planned at Seoul Olympic stadium complex as MICE HUB by Seoul city.
+The 2nd World trade trade center is being planned at Seoul Olympic stadium complex as MICE HUB by Seoul.
 Ex-Kepco head office building was purchased by Hyundai motor group with 9billion USD to build 115-storey Hyundai GBC & hotel complex until 2021.
 Now ex-kepco 25-storey building is under demolition.